The Internet is supposed to make things easier. It makes communication instant, sharing documents a breeze and collaboration effortless.

 I don’t recommend downloading every single one of the following programs.
 In fact, I would recommend making sure you choose one and only one for each type of task your team needs to do.
 Probably most of the confusion that arises in a virtual office setting comes from people trying to coordinate things across different platforms.

-Try some of the following programs out, pick the ones the work the best for you, get your whole team on board and watch your productivity skyrocket.
+Try some of the following programs out, pick the ones the work the best for you, get your whole team on board and watch them become more productive.

 Hall works as a pretty good messaging service for all of your business communication needs.
 You can use it to private message one-on-one or in groups.
 If you need to bring someone into the conversation who isn’t in your network, Hall is capable of bringing people without work email addresses into the group chat.
 It also syncs simultaneously with all of your devices.